 4 reasons to stick with public relations for the long haul

 The insightful Warren Buffett says it takes 20 years to build a reputation.
 Public relations shouldn’t be a short-term investment.
 PR is about building relationships and building results.
 It’s important to know that every company’s needs and objectives are different.
 PR isn’t a cookie-cutter process.
 In fact, the best results come from a strategic and proactive PR campaign.
-Companies that don’t stick with public relations for the long haul are making mistake No.15 of Axia Public Relation’s list of the top 15 mistakes companies make when they hire a PR firm.
-Here are four reasons you should commit to a long-term relationship with your PR firm.
+Companies that don’t stick with public relations for the long haul are making mistake #15 of Axia Public Relation’s list of the top 15 mistakes companies make when they hire a PR firm.
+Below are four reasons you should commit to a long-term relationship with your PR firm.

 1. Your PR firm plants seeds that need time to grow.

 Public relations is a long-term game; many companies quit too soon.
 Results don’t happen overnight.
 For example, many people don’t realize that magazines work on upcoming print issues months in advance – the December issue is often written in July or August.
 If you don’t stick with public relations for the long-term, you may not see all the fruits of your firm’s efforts.

 2. It takes time to learn your company and plan an effective strategy.

 Some companies hire a PR firm only for a specific project, like a big announcement or a product release.
 This isn’t a proactive way to achieve long-term success.
 By the time your PR firm gets all the details about your company and product, the project is often nearly over.
 Just as momentum builds, the campaign ends.
 We’ve had reporters reach out with interest that never panned out because the PR relationship with the company had ended.